romarcg/thymio_course_skeleton/how_to_thymio/README.md

 To properly power-off the MyT:

-1. Press and hold the `back` arrow (about 5s) until a sound is played.
-This will start the shutdown process of both the base and the main computer.
+1. Press and hold the `back` arrow (about 5s) until a descending tune is played and the base turn off.
+This will start the shutdown process of the main computer.
-2. Wait until the base restarts (there will be a short sound).
-This will be an indication that the main computer has turned-down correctly.
+2. Wait until the base restarts (there will be an ascending tune).
+This will be an indication that the main computer has turned-off correctly.
 Additionally, verify that only the red LED on top of the main computer is on, the blue one should be off.
 > As the base has restarted, the lights on the base should be on.
 This is expected.
 3. At this point turn down the main switch of the main computer.
-4. Press and hold the middle button on the base until this is switched off.
-A sound will be triggered and the lights on the base will turn off.
+4. Press and hold the middle button on the base until the base is switched off.
+A descending tune will be played and the lights on the base will turn off.
+The MyT is now off.

 ## Update the MyT software